LABSN/expyfun/doc/index.rst

 -------
 Expyfun is desigend for use by a handful of labs (e.g., LABSN and ILABS at the University of Washington, AMP-LAB at University of Rochester, etc.).
-We welcome contributions from other labs if they serve this mission, but at this time cannot work to support use cases that don't fit those of the above labs at this time.
+We welcome contributions from other labs if they serve this mission, but cannot work to support use cases that don't fit those of the above labs at this time.

 Design philosophy
 -----------------